NEONScience/NEON-Data-Skills/_posts/2014-11-05-Working-With-Hyperspectral-Data-In-R.md

 One of the benefits of HDF5 files is data slicing.
 SLicing means that you can extract and work with subsets of the data rather than reading in the entire dataset into memory.
 Thus, in this case, we can extract and plot the geen band without reading in all 426 bands of information.
 The ability to slice large datasets, makes HDF5 ideal for working with big data.

 <i class="fa fa-star"></i> **Data Tip: Arrays vs. Matrices** Arrays are matrices with more than 2 dimensions.
 Put the other way: matrices are arrays with only 2 dimensions.
 Arrays can have any number of dimensions one, two, ten or more.
 When we say dimension, we are talking about the "z" associated with the data.
+{: .notice}

 Here is a matrix that is 4 x 3 in size (4 rows and 3 columns):